elimatao/my-cs-website/content/hello-world.md

 has_formulas: true
 ---
 ## Purpose
-This classic hello world program was only created for testing the website, so **don't waste your time installing it!** Rather look at the cool features of my website 😀
+This classic hello world program was only created for testing the website, so **don't waste your time installing it!** Rather look at the cool features of my website. 😀

 ## Requirements
 This program needs Python to run.